California Psalms

 TO THE CHOIRMASTER

-1 You think a wave heads for another wave to clasp it?
+1 You think a wave heads for another wave desiring to embrace it?

-2 Or, brandishing its back in the sun, to flicker a quick rainbow?
+2 Or, back brandished sunward, to shimmer a quick rainbow?

-3 Or give the stiffened girths, stooping to water,
+3 Or let the prostrate girths stooping to water

 4 Or, slapping the facing wave with equivalent strength,